asinteg/chiliproject-to-redmine/README.md

 *  plugins broke (ChiliProject uses Rails 2.x, but Redmine 2.1 Rails 3.x)
 *  themes broke (CSS ids changed and CP menu structure is incompatible to Redmine)

+Further: The wiki history couldn't be migrated the Java tool - so all wiki histories are gone.

 ## Preparation Steps